-Retina Conditions Treatment
+Retina Conditions Treatment in Norwalk, CT

 Dr. Paul Guerriero is a Board Certified, Fellowship-trained retina specialist at Spector Eye Care who provides vitreoretinal eye care for patients with varying degrees of retina disorder.
 Dr. Guerriero and the Spector Eye Care staff utilize advanced diagnostic testing such as Fluorescein Angiography and Ocular Coherence Tomography (OCT) to asses each patient's individual needs.
 Based on each case, Dr. Guerriero uses medical, laser and surgical treatments for diabetic retinopathy, management of macular degeneration, and other diseases and problems of the retina.
 Dr. Guerriero has been treating retina conditions for over 20 years, and is an expert at advanced technology therapeutic methods such as Lucentis Injections for macular degeneration and retinal vascular disease, specialized retinal laser treatments, and retinal surgery such as Vitrectomy.